 Phase 2: Single-Limb Balance (Week 2–4)

-Progression to single-limb balance training is the pivotal phase of proprioceptive rehabilitation.
+Progression to single-limb balance training is the important phase of proprioceptive rehabilitation.
 Double-leg to single-leg stance on flat ground, then single-leg balance with eyes closed (removing visual compensation for proprioceptive deficits), then single-leg balance on a foam pad or wobble board.
 The goal is 30 seconds of stable single-limb stance with eyes closed on unstable surface — a benchmark associated with significantly reduced recurrence rates at 12-month follow-up in randomized trials.

 Phase 3: Dynamic Proprioceptive Training (Week 4–8)